michael-amiethyst/homebrew-bashpile/docs/codingStandards.md

 ## Trinary Operator
 If the form is `object = test ? object.fluntInterfaceCall() : object` then the fluent interface call will always be the first choice.

+Similarly, if the form is `object = notNullOrNotEmptyTest ? work : default` then the default will be the second choice.

 If the line is too long it will be broken up like
 ```java
 object = test
         ? firstChoice